EmDe99/blocket-bostad-scraper/README.md

 # Blocket Bostad Scraper

-A tool to scrape data in the form of rent, amount of rooms, type and size from blocket bostad and save it to a .csv file.
+A tool to scrape data such as rent, amount of rooms, type and size from blocket bostad and save it to a .csv file.
 Now using the "hidden" blocket api instead of scraping from the front-end.

 ## Built with